aflin/rampart/docs/source/sql1.rst

 textual information.
-It has many of the same abilities as products like mysql, sqlite3 and postgresql with one key difference: its primary purpose is to intelligently search and manage databases that contain natural language text, which is invariably a secondary add-on function for other databases.
+It has many of the same abilities as products like mysql, sqlite3 and postgresql with one key difference: its primary purpose is to intelligently search and manage databases that contain natural language text.

 Why is that different?
 """"""""""""""""""""""
 Most other products are optimized for sql queries for traditional sql relational database functionality.
 Texis has been highly optimized to handle Full Text Search functions.
 Where Full Text Search is an afterthought for other sql database engines which support it, it is the primary focus of Texis.

-In Texis you can store text of nearly any size, and you’re able to query that information in natural language for any imaginable query.
+In Texis you can store text of nearly any size, and the database can query that information in natural language in a manner similar to any web based search.
 Texis utilizes the powerful Metamorph concept based text engine and has a specialized relational database server built around it so that both relational models and Full Text Search are well supported.